astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 [GCP service account impersonation](https://cloud.google.com/docs/authentication/use-service-account-impersonation) allows your Deployment workload identity to assume an existing service account on your GCP project.
 Complete this setup if you want your Deployment to only use generated, short-lived credentials for a service account, rather than a persistent and static service account key.

 1. [Create a service account](https://cloud.google.com/iam/docs/service-accounts-create) in the GCP project that you want your Deployment to access.
 Grant the service account any permissions that the Deployment will need in your GCP project.
-Copy the service account ID to user later in this setup.
+Copy the service account ID to use later in this setup.
 2. In the Cloud UI, select your Deployment, then click **Details**.
 Copy the Deployment's **Workload Identity**.
 3. In the Google Cloud Console, open the **IAM & admin** menu, then open the service account you just created.
 4. In the **Actions** column, click **Manage Permissions**, then click **Grant Access**.
 In the window that appears, enter your Deployment's workload identity ID in the **Add Principals** field and select the [`Service Account Token Creator`](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountTokenCreator) in the **Assign Roles** field.